Undergraduate Research Festival

 - A poster presentation is talking informally with interested persons as you show a poster displaying your research.

 Papers will be given in rooms with Web access and digital projectors.
-Each one-hour slot will have three presentations.
+Each one and a half hour time slot will have five presentations.
 Upon acceptance of your proposal, you will be given further instructions on how to submit your powerpoint presentation.

 Poster presentations will be given in groups in a high-traffic area, in 45-minute time slots.
 Encourage your teachers and friends to drop by.
 If your proposal is successful, more information will be provided regarding specifications for your poster.